sonalvshah/sonalvshah/README.md

 - Creating interactive reports in Tableau, Power BI, and Looker Studio.

 ### 📚 Projects
 I've worked on everything from data analytics and business intelligence to deep learning and cloud-based pipelines.
-Check out my portfolio for some of my favorite projects!
+Check out my repos for some of my favorite projects!

 ### 🛠️ Tech I Use:
 - Languages: SQL, Python, PySpark